sdamasoc/domoticz_panasonic_CZ-TACG1/README.md

 https://www.domoticz.com/wiki/Using_Python_plugins

 # Requirements
+- This plugin requires python v3.8 (or greater)
-- This plugin uses the python requests and simplejson modules to send and receive json content to panasonic cloud.
-If you don't them execute `pip3 install requests` and `pip3 install simplejson` as root to install them.
+- It uses python requests and simplejson modules to send and receive json content to panasonic cloud.
+If you don't have them execute `pip3 install requests` and `pip3 install simplejson` as root to install.

 - You need a panasonic id associated with your devices to be able to use this plugin:
 1. Create a new panasonic account here: [Panasonic ID Registration](https://csapl.pcpf.panasonic.com/Account/Register001?lang=en)